 Perhaps that’s because I’m from Southern Ontario, which is less a distinct region and more the Canadian spear-tip of the global monoculture.
 (This applies mostly to the Greater Toronto Area; Hamilton is, as always, a beacon of light in the darkness.)
 We speak like the TV-people speak—North American default—with the occasional “eh” thrown in.

-When I landed at Halifax airport, and was told that I could catch the bus downtown “oot there,” I felt among familial but foreign people—like a mainstream Jew entering a neighbourhood of Yiddish-speaking black-hatters.
+When I landed at Halifax airport, and was told that I could catch the bus downtown “oot there,” I felt among familial but foreign people—like a modern Jew among black-hatted Haredi.

 At my hostel, I entered into a conversation between a local and a travelling Englishman.
 When I told the Englishman that I was from “near Toronto” (a sad phrase, but a verbal necessity for Hamiltonians on the move), he asked if people there are as nice as people in Atlantic Canada.
 I responded that Canadians get less nice the farther west you go.

 The local interjected: “People get nicer again once you leave Central Canada.”

 To which I replied, “We’re still nicer than Americans.”

 And thus I conclude, we Central Canadians may be the least Canadian Canadians, but we’re still a titch un-American, thank you very much.